Could Your Culture Book Help You Win More Business?

 About the author

 Helen Scullion Assoc.
-CIPD is HR Client Manager at Limelite HR & Learning.
-Helen works as an outsourced HR partner for retained clients, supporting organisations across Worcestershire and the UK with a wide range of people challenges, from day-to-day HR questions to longer-term people strategy.
+CIPD, HR Client Manager at Limelite HR & Learning.
+Helen supports organisations with day-to-day HR management, employee relations and practical people support.
 Connect with Helen on LinkedIn.

 Explore related insights

-1. Employment Rights Article
+1. Article

 Read Article